 When you hear people talking about their “soft skills” they’re talking about personality traits, social graces, communication skills, language, personal habits & friendliness.

-These principles can be used for good but they can also be abused and I would hope that most people will keep their ethics top of mind when applying these principles.
-There is a difference between influence and manipulation.
+These principles can be used for good but they can also be abused.
+I would hope that most people will keep their ethics top of mind when applying these principles.

-Influence involves change, the ability to move people in a desired direction where as manipulation is about deceiving people to get what you want.
-Here are the principles.
+Influence involves change, it’s the ability to move people in the desired direction where as manipulation is about deceiving people to get what you want.

 You may help a friend move because they helped you move.
 A painting company i read about gave it’s customers a potted flower after every job they completed and asked them for referrals.
 Most people returned the favor by sending new customers their way.